 Why does the plant produce terpenes?

-Current research indicates several factors that contribute to terpene diversity.
-Terpene synthases (TPSs) — enzymes responsible for creating the terpene structure — may either produce multiple terpenes from the same basic structure, or provide pathways for the production of whole new terpenes.
+Current research indicates several factors that may contribute to terpene diversity.
+Terpene synthases (TPSs) — enzymes responsible for creating the terpene structure — may either produce multiple terpenes from the same basic structure or provide pathways for the production of whole new terpenes.

 It's also possible that terpenes continue to diversify as part of an escalating defense against natural enemies that will evolve and diversify their counter-defenses in the future.
 Terpene diversity may also be a result of human intervention.
 Or, more accurately, the chemical differences we see in cannabis may be driven by extensive cultivation and breeding for a variety of desired traits.

-How growing, harvest, and curing conditions affect terpene expression
+How growing, harvesting, and curing conditions affect terpene expression

 Terpene preservation has never been more important to the cannabis market than now.
 Growing, harvesting, and curing conditions all have an effect on terpene expression, and they can all contribute to the terpene-heavy cultivars that today's cannabis consumers are looking for.

-Growing cannabis plants indoors will give a grower greater control over environmental factors that either contribute to or take away from a plant's terpene expression.
+Growing cannabis plants indoors will give a grower greater control over environmental factors that either contribute to or detract from a plant's terpene expression.
 Indoor growers will be familiar with hydroponics, or methods of growing plants in a system of nutrient solution and water instead of soil.

 While a hydroponic grow won't necessarily inhibit terpene expression, growing in traditional soil is an easier way to ensure a prominent terpene profile.
 An excess of nutrients may also inhibit terpene expression, which growers can combat by reducing nutrient intake during the final week or two before harvest.